 App architecture was my first obstacle.
 Sure, I’ve learned about coding, the basic of PHP functionalities but definitely not app structure, the vocabulary that comes with it and even less the best practices.
 Official documentation lets you deal with your own architecture, devops system and dev/prod environments.

 While reading resources online and answers on dev forums, reading about REST API and something else than MVC wasn’t helping at the time.
 It was indeed, much more confusing.

 Somehow, by trying to patch codes here and there, I’ve found a way to make my app works the way I wanted.

 It’s only a year after, while having a strong year of work experience and put my nose back into this project that I’ve found my mistakes: coding an app that works is the goal but coding an app that is well structured is better for the long term.
 As I wanted to upgrade the functionalities, I noticed the lack of clean architecture in my first work.

-The fact that I was criticizing on my own code and pointing out the mistakes made me really proud.
-I had learn from my work experience and my colleagues: I could notice the difference in my way of thinking and structuring my code.
-So I made some changes and this is the story on how I discovered my passion for refactoring...
+The fact that I was criticizing my own code and pointing out the mistakes made me really proud.
+I had learned from my work experience and my colleagues: I could notice the difference in my way of thinking and structuring my code.
+So I made some changes and this is the story of how I discovered my passion for refactoring...